-In May 2023, the FOIA Office implemented a comprehensive, in-person, 6-week training program for its new, full-time new FOIA case processing staff.
-This training included sessions on the history and structure of the FOIA, the intake process, interpreting requests, conducting reasonable searches, working with Classified National Security Information (E.O.
-13526), applying FOIA exemptions and exclusions, processing consultations and referrals, FOIA/Privacy Act interface, appeals and litigation considerations, and records management.
+The FOIA Case Processing Office conducted two comprehensive, 6-week in-person training sessions for its new FOIA case processing staff.
+This training included sessions on the history and structure of the FOIA, the intake process, interpreting requests, conducting reasonable searches, working with Classified National Security Information (Executive Order 13526), applying FOIA exemptions and exclusions, processing consultations and referrals, FOIA/Privacy Act interface, appeals and litigation considerations, and records management.
 The training also included table-top exercises, instruction on the use of FOIAXpress, and available resources to further the employees' professional growth and development.
-Sessions were presented by multiple subject matter experts within the FOIA Office.
-The training was repeated in October as a 5-week program for new FOIA employees, which incorporated feedback received from the staff and trainers who participated in the first session.
+Sessions leveraged multiple subject matter experts within the Department, IAP, and the FOIA Case Processing Office.
+Sixteen new analysts attended the two training sessions.
+Additionally, the FOIA Case Processing Office of Government Information Services (OGIS).
+OGIS trained FOIA Case Processing staff on their role as FOIA ombudsman and how to interact with FOIA requesters.
+The training included role-play scenarios to help staff better understand the needs of requesters, leading to more positive customer experience outcomes for both the requester and the Department.